 Under the Deferred Prosecution Agreement, Practice Fusion consented to the filing of a two count criminal information: one felony count of violating the Anti-Kickback Statute and one felony count of conspiracy to violate the Anti-Kickback Statute.
 The Deferred Prosecution Agreement required Practice Fusion to pay a criminal fine of \$25.3 million and a forfeiture payment of \$959,700, both of which have been paid in full, and required the Company and Practice Fusion to regularly review and certify compliance with the Deferred Prosecution Agreement.
 Practice Fusion also agreed to implement Additional Civil Compliance Terms, which include the appointment of an Oversight Organization and the implementation of compliance measures set forth in a Compliance Addendum, each as described further in the Deferred Prosecution Agreement.
 The Oversight Organization Mandate requires Practice Fusion to retain an Oversight Organization selected by the U.S. Attorney's Office for the District of Vermont for three years.
-The Oversight Organization is required to take steps to provide reasonable assurance that Practice Fusion establishes and maintains compliance systems, controls and processes reasonably designed, implemented and operated to ensure Practice Fusion's compliance with the terms of the Deferred Prosecution Agreement, including the Compliance Addendum, as well as reducing the risk of any recurrence of misconduct as described in the information and statement of facts.
+The Oversight Organization is required to take steps to provide reasonable assurance that Practice Fusion's compliance with the Deferred Prosecution Agreement, including the Compliance Addendum, as well as reducing the risk of any recurrence of misconduct as described in the information and statement of facts.
 The Compliance Addendum also required Practice Fusion to, within 90 days of the execution of the Deferred Prosecution Agreement, implement and maintain a Sponsored Clinical Decision Support ("CDS") Compliance Program that sets procedures and systems to review all current or future Sponsored CDSs on the Practice Fusion EHR system.
 Practice Fusion is subject to the Compliance Addendum for a three-year period from the effective date of the Deferred Prosecution Agreement.